 Harvest: Handpicked in early to mid-September

-The process: The must stay in contact with the skins for maceration for about 3 or 4 days.
-The must is fermented in temperature-controlled stainless steel tanks, Left in bottle for 3 months or so before release.
+The process: The must stays in contact with the skins for maceration for about 3 or 4 days.
+It is fermented in temperature-controlled stainless steel tanks and left in bottle for 3 months before release.

-For Dolcetto to provide high-quality wines that are complex and age-worthy, it demands time to fully mature its tannins in the vineyards.
-Dolcetto’s tannins are found in the pips, whereas Nebbiolo’s tannins are found in its skins.
+For Dolcetto to provide high-quality wines that are complex and age-worthy, it demands time to mature its tannins in the vineyards fully.
+Dolcetto’s tannins are found in the pips, whereas Nebbiolo’s are in the skins.
 Therefore, site selection is as important as the care it takes to maintain the vineyard.
 It’s no wonder producers of Barolo overlook this needy, time-devouring grape!
 Though left in the hands of a farmer who only grows this grape or even the very few producers in the areas of higher distinction who have eyes for dolcetto, it can be enchanting.

 Bottling in March - April after harvest